The 11-day Affordable Botswana Lodge Safari takes you on an action-packed journey into top wilderness and wildlife areas

 After visiting the still and harsh pans we return to the lodge to unwind in the bar and take a dip in the pool.

 After breakfast, we make our way to our next safari camp, situated in a private concession of the greater Moremi Game Reserve area.
 We travel through Maun, and arriving at our camp we settle in and have dinner.
 Then we head into the private concession in Greater Moremi on a night game drive, going in search of Africa's nocturnal wildlife.

 Moremi is renowned for its high concentration of mammals and a wide variety of wildlife is often spotted on a single game drive.
 The kinds of animals that we see will depend on the season, with the best time for game viewing being from August to November (late dry season to spring).
 Summer is the prime season for birdwatching with Greater Moremi offering excellent sightings of raptors and wildfowl.

-On day four we travel into the Moremi Game Reserve, considered one of the most diverse game reserves in Africa.
+On day five we travel into the Moremi Game Reserve, considered one of the most diverse game reserves in Africa.
 As well as being a wilderness area of exceptional beauty, Moremi is famous for the remarkably high concentrations of game found across its varied habitats.

 The whole day is spent in the pristine wilderness, exploring Moremi Game Reserve, on the eastern side of the Okavango Delta.